 Lesson #2: We are not in control of the weather and sometimes that can bring events that we do not want and even consider bad.
 Still, though, God uses what we call “disasters” as: a means of punishment, as a means of perfecting maturity in people, as a means of making Himself known (see lesson #1), or as a means of teaching us to love each other, care for each other, and depend on each other.

-I especially like that last thought that Jerry mentions, the one about God using natural disasters as a means of teaching us to love others and care for them.
+I especially like that last thought Jerry mentions, the one about God using natural disasters as a means of teaching us to love others and care for them.
 Frankly, the human race rarely shines brighter than when people help others in the wake of devastation.
 And I’m not just talking about massive relief organizations such as FEMA, the Red Cross, or the Baptist Men.
 I’m talking about an individual neighbor helping his neighbor.
 We see this kind of thing on full display in the aftermath of hurricanes.

-And we like that part of lesson #2, don’t we?
+Of course, we like that part of lesson #2, don’t we?
 It appeals to us and goes down easily.
 But what about the assertion that God sometimes uses natural disasters as a means of punishment?
-Oh, Jerry is spot on with that one too.
+Oh, Jerry is spot on with that one, too.
 As a text, he quotes Psalm 18:7-19.
 I won’t write out the entire passage, but the opening verse (verse 7) says:

 Then the earth shook (think earthquake) and trembled; The foundations of the hills also quaked and were shaken, Because He was angry.